thewca/wca-regulations/wca-regulations_2012.md

   - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue rules and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
 - 2h) Competitors shall be fully dressed while in the competition venue.
-At the discretion of the Delegate, competitors may be disqualified for inappropriate clothing.
+At the discretion of the Delegate, competitors may be disqualified from the competition for inappropriate clothing.
 - 2i) While competing, competitors must not use sound or other electronic equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting).
-- 2j) The WCA Delegate may disqualify a competitor who fails arrive in time for a round of any event.
+- 2j) The WCA Delegate may disqualify a competitor from a specific event.
+  - 2j1) If a competitor is disqualified from an event for any reason, he is not eligible for any more attempts in the event.
+  - 2j2) If a competitor is disqualified during the course of the event, his earlier results shall remain valid.
+Exception: cheating or defrauding (see Regulation 2k2a).
-- 2k) A competitor may be disqualified from a competition by the WCA Delegate if the competitor:
+- 2k) The WCA Delegate may disqualify a competitor from the competition (i.e. from all events of the competition) if the competitor:
   - 2k1) Fails to show up in time for registration for the competition.
   - 2k2) Is suspected of cheating or defrauding the officials during the competition.
+    - 2k2a) The WCA Delegate may disqualify any suspected results.
   - 2k3) Behaves in a way that is unlawful, violent or indecent; or intentionally damages venue facilities or personal property within the venue.
   - 2k4) Interferes with, or distracts others during, the competition.
   - 2k5) Fails to abide by WCA Regulations during the competition.